jeftegoes/AwsOverview/Storage/AWS Snow Family.md

   - Launching and managing instances running on Snow Family Devices.
 - Monitor device metrics (storage capacity, active instances on your device).
 - Launch compatible AWS services on your devices (ex: Amazon EC2 instances, AWS DataSync, Network File System (NFS)).

-# 7. Hybrid Cloud for Storage

-- **AWS is pushing for "hybrid cloud"**
-  - Part of your infrastructure is on-premises.
-  - Part of your infrastructure is on the cloud.
-- **This can be due to**
-  - Long cloud migrations.
-  - Security requirements.
-  - Compliance requirements.
-  - IT strategy.
-- S3 is a proprietary storage technology (unlike EFS / NFS), so how do you expose the S3 data on-premise?
-  - AWS Storage Gateway!